What is an progress claim contact?

 Do progress claim contacts need to be granted special access permissions to Procore?

-No. If you have been designated as an progress claim contact on a commitment, Procore automatically adds you to the 'Private' list for that commitment.
+No. If you have been designated as a progress claim contact on a commitment, Procore automatically adds you to the 'Private' list for that commitment.
 This means you can view that commitment in Procore, as long as your Procore user account meets the requirements details in Add Progress Claim Contacts to a Purchase Order or Subcontract.

 - On a subcontractor progress claim, the contact's name appears in the 'Progress Claim' section of the Advanced Settings tab in the 'Progress Claim Contacts.'
 Contacts can also receive invites to submit subcontractor progress claims and reminder emails from Procore.